awslabs/aws-deployment-framework/docs/user-guide.md

     regions: [eu-central-1, us-west-1]
     name: another_step
     wave:
-      size: 30 # (Optional) This forces the pipeline to split this OU into seperate stages, each stage containing up to X accounts
+      size: 30 # (Optional) This forces the pipeline to split this OU into separate stages, each stage containing up to X accounts
     exclude:
       - 9999999999 # (Optional) List of accounts to exclude from this target.
 Currently only supports account Ids
     properties: ...